scalar-labs/scalardb/docs/api-guide.md

           try {
             transaction.rollback();
           } catch (RollbackException ex) {
             // Rolling back the transaction failed.
+As the transaction should eventually recover,
-You can log it here }
+            // you don't need to do anything further.
+You can simply log the occurrence here }
         }